menckend/writing/pages/articles/capacity/capacity-ch2-p2-layers (alt).md

 {% endcapture %}
 {% capture summary %}## Let's Talk About Layers{% endcapture %}{% include details.html %}

-## Examples of Layered Architecture Models
+{% capture details %}

-Here are a couple of extremely ubiquitous layered-models that crop up in IT systems architecture:
+Here are a couple of  ubiquitous layered-models that crop up in IT systems architecture:

-### The TCP/IP Stack

 {% capture details %}
 OK, maybe a bit *too* on the nose, given my background, but it's certainly ubiquitous.
 In the TCP/IP architecture, the "IP" and "transport" layers are adjacent to each other.
 More than a few systems in the real world implement the "IP layer" using the IPv4 protocol specification, and the "transport" layer using the TCP protocol specification.